k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

 The action commands:

-* `Fabric-lib-publish`, for publishing into the K2Exchange registry.
+* `Fabric-lib-publish`, for publishing into the K2Exchange store/registry.

   > This actions requires a token that provided for users at the K2Exchange portal.
 Contact K2view team for more information and options.